ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 1. at the position of all pinholes (we have one per component) span a 2×2 rectangle (`squares`)
 2. hash what you are seeing through the pinholes (`hashes`)
 3. join the constructed hashes on the possible hashes from `moves`
-4. select the next position for each pinhole by applying the offsets from `moves` we just found
+4. select the next position for each pinhole by applying the offsets from `moves` we just found.

-Each pinhole stops moving if it would move onto its starting position, thus producing no new row for the CTE.
+Each pinhole stops moving if it would move onto its starting position, thus producing no new row for the recursive CTE.
 If all pinholes have stopped moving, no new rows are produced and the recursion stops.

 ```sql
 marching_squares↺(iteration, x, y, component_id, start) AS (